 Another factor to consider is HOA or municipal requirements.
 Many jobs mandate work permits — and those permits are only granted to professional contractors, for yours and others’ safety.
 If that’s the case, it’s a pretty strong sign you shouldn’t undertake the job yourself, though you might be able to work under a contractor’s supervision (maybe saving a bit of change on labor).

 Finally, what’s your motive for the project?
 If it’s just for your enjoyment, it’s fine to DIY.
 But if it’s more to increase your home’s property value, especially for an imminent resale, you might think twice.
 Prospective buyers can spot amateur jobs easily, and they often get turned off by them.

-In short when considering DIY projects, focusing on the why — as well as the money — can help you determine their worthiness.
+In short, when considering DIY projects, focusing on the why — as well as the savings — can help you determine their worthiness.